Why become a US Naval Flight Surgeon?

 Phase III Training (Academics)

 The third nine weeks are spent in the classrooms and clinics on the campus of NAMI.
 Intense didactic instruction in environmental physiology familiarizes the student to the physiologic stresses imposed on the aviator in flight.
 An operational medicine overview covers topics that are pertinent to not only aviation but to all military medical assignments, augmenting the flight surgeons understanding and appreciation of the mission of the Navy Medical Department.
 Clinical aeromedical topics in internal medicine, neurology, psychiatry, otorhinolaryngology, and ophthalmology provide the flight surgeon with the understanding of how the aviation environment can affect the physiologic and pathophysiologic processes of the human body.
 Specific enabling objectives for each clinical course of instruction is provided below:

-Introduces the student to clinical and administrative aspects specific to practice as a flight surgeon in the Navy.
-Topics covered include: carrier medicine, aviation life support and ejection systems, night vision and lasers, pilot selection, safety and mishap investigation techniques, human factors, crash survivability, physical standards, exams and waivers, and aeromedical evacuation.
+- UNIT 1: Naval Aviation Medicine - Introduces the student to clinical and administrative aspects specific to practice as a flight surgeon in the Navy.
+Topics covered include: carrier medicine, pilot selection, safety and mishap investigation techniques, human factors, crash survivability, physical standards, exams and waivers, and aeromedical evacuation.

-Acquaints the student with preventive and clinical medicine as practiced by the flight surgeon as an integral member of an operational unit.
-Topics covered include: medical organization and administration, enlisted evaluation and promotion, nuclear and chemical weapons, operational obstetrics/gynecology, tropical medicine, sexually transmitted diseases, operational orthopedics and dermatology, occupational health and safety, and telemedicine.
+- UNIT 2: Operational Medicine - Acquaints the student with preventive and clinical medicine as practiced by the flight surgeon as an integral member of an operational unit.
+Topics covered include: medical organization and administration, enlisted evaluation and promotion, nuclear and chemical weapons, operational obstetrics/gynecology, tropical medicine, hyperbaric medicine, operational orthopedics and dermatology, occupational health and safety, and telemedicine.

 Physical Fitness Requirements